-Acromegaly is linked to diabetes in the sense that cats with this disease have difficulty maintaining a healthy blood glucose level.
-As such, it’ll feel hungry and thirsty all the time and may have some of the other symptoms associated with diabetes.
+Acromegaly is linked to diabetes because cats with this disease have difficulty maintaining a healthy blood glucose level.
+So, it’ll feel hungry and thirsty all the time and may have some of the other symptoms associated with diabetes.

-Feline acromegaly occurs when too much growth hormone (IGF-1) is produced in the pituitary gland.
-This results in physical changes:
+Feline acromegaly occurs when too much growth hormone (IGF-1) is produced in the pituitary gland, resulting in the following physical changes:

 - Large body